Kids have more time for chores in summer

 Take some time to set up energy-efficient systems this summer.
 A work ethic, frugality and knowing how to fix things can take your kids a long way in life.
 Take the time this summer to set up green systems.
 Let your kids take apart some old appliances and electronics to see how they work and challenge them to put them back together.
 See if they can fix things.
 Find appliance parts at PartSelect if needed.

 Let them make a mess.
 Encourage them to experience trial and error by taking apart appliances, tinkering with old computers, cooking, growing seeds, sewing or whatever interests them.
-Investing in messes and chores plant seeds that will grow for a lifetime.Explore posts in the same categories: do it yourself, Encouragement, self-confidence, self-discipline, summer vacation, toddlers, vacation
+Investing in messes and chores plant seeds that will grow for a lifetime.do it yourself, Encouragement, self-confidence, self-discipline, summer vacation, toddlers, vacation